JOINING MUSIC LESSONS AND BAND

 What activities happen at camp?

-As well as group musical tuition alternating with band rehearsals, children have the opportunity for fun activities such as a waterslide, canoeing, a disco, and a movie.
+As well as group musical tuition alternating with band rehearsals, children have the opportunity for fun activities such as a waterslide, canoeing (with PFDs), a disco, and a movie.
 A final concert is held for parents and families at the end of camp.

 Who supervises the children at camp?

 Supervision is one of our main priorities, and we aim for one supervisor for every six students.
 This includes experienced camp coordinators, music tutors, and parent volunteers.
 Camp coordinators and parent volunteers look after overnight supervision.
 All TSA staff have been screened with a Working With Children Clearance.

 My child wets the bed/sleepwalks…can they still attend camp?

 Yes!
 Children (or their parents) feeling anxious about attending for these reasons should rest assured that our camp supervisors are parents themselves, and have been running camps for many years.
 They are sympathetic, and camp may be an opportunity for a child to have a successful overnight stay.
 Parents may also stay at the camp, for a fee which covers meals and accommodation.
 Please contact our office prior to camp.

 Each school is different, but most schools hold band rehearsals in the morning before school, or afternoons after school.
 Children should arrive promptly to help set up.